 - Washington Post Innovations (2013): I take no position on the article's title, "We Don't Need More Humanities Majors," but I appreciate the citation about the importance of foreign STEM workers.

-- New York Times Blog and Times of India (2013): Comprehensive immigration reform and the effects of less-educated immigrants.
+- New York Times Blog (2013): Comprehensive immigration reform and the effects of less-educated immigrants.

 - Washington Post Wonkblog and The Daily Caller (2013): Skill specialization of less-educated workers and controversial comments by a Marco Rubio aide.

 - The Times of India (Article 1, Article 2) and ZD Net (2013): H-1B benefits from an Indian media perspective.